Camping Food Ideas – No Refrigeration Required!

 8. Toast

-Toast some bread over your stove and enjoy it with a number of toppings.
-Got a sweet tooth?
-Try jam and honey or cinnamon and banana.
-If you like your snacks savory, bring along some avocados or nut butters.
+Toast bread over your stove and enjoy it with the topping of your choice.
+For a sweet treat, consider jam, honey, cinnamon, or banana.
+If you prefer savory options, pack avocados or nut butters.

 toast